Abhirup-repo/ESD/README.md

+# Earth System, Statistics, Dynamical System

-# This repo contains some useful scripts ranging from dynamical system, statistics, and earth system analysis
+### This repo contains some useful scripts ranging from dynamical system, statistics, and earth system analysis